A Guide to Pigment Composition, Characteristics and Uses

 The Role of Pigments in Color Production

-Dry powder pigments combine with a binder to give a material its characteristic color.
-They are colorants in paintings, cosmetics, inks, and various industries.
+Dry powder pigments combine with a binder to form a color used in manufacturing processes.

 Fine Art

-Paints used in artwork consist of pigment and binders.
+Paints consist of pigment and binders.
 The pigments differ in color fastness, drying time, and color intensity.
 Binders hold pigments together and form a film on the applied surface.

 Artists use pigments in monochromatic colors for abstract painting.
 It creates harmony and balance.
 Artists also blend pigments to create different hues.
 For instance, mixing yellow and blue pigments yields the color green.